Analysis | The sweeping hypocrisy of Trump’s shrugging claim that ‘virtually nobody’ young dies from coronavirus

 “We will achieve new breakthroughs in science and medicine,” Trump pledged in March, describing what he hoped to accomplish if he won a second term.
 “Finding new cures for childhood cancer and ending the AIDS epidemic in less than nine years.
 We’ve already started.”

-Cancer is likely to lead to the deaths of 1,200 kids aged 14 and under this year and another 540 deaths among those aged 15 to 19.
-Covid-19 has killed 400 people under the age of 25, a group that Trump describes as “virtually nobody.”
+Cancer is likely to lead to the deaths of about 1,200 kids ages 14 and younger this year and another 540 deaths among those 15 to 19.
+Covid-19 has killed 400 people younger than 25, a group that Trump describes as “virtually nobody.”

 What this comes down to is politics.
 Trump benefits from railing about immigrants and terrorists as threats to the United States, bolstering his efforts to portray an unusual toughness.
 He similarly benefits from sweeping, nebulous claims about addressing childhood cancer, a horrible and awful disease.